• Home

 Instructions

-• Place the peeled and cut yams into a large pot, and cover the yams with water.
+- Place the peeled and cut yams into a large pot and cover the yams with water.6 medium sized yams

-• Place the pot on the stove top, turn the heat to high, and let the yams boil for about 5 minutes.
-Then drain the yams, and set the to the side.
+- Place the pot on the stovetop, turn the heat to high, and let the yams boil for about 5 minutes.
+Then drain the yams and set them to the side.

-• In a separate pot, add in 1 stick of butter, and begin to melt it over medium high heat.
-Once the butter is melted, reduce the heat to low, and add in the granulated sugar, and the brown sugar.
-Stir, and cook for 1 minute, then turn the heat off.
+- In a separate pot, add 1 stick of butter and melt it over medium-high heat.
+Once the butter is melted, reduce the heat to low (or off) and add in the granulated sugar and brown sugar.
+Stir to cook for 1 minute.1 stick of salted butter, 3/4 cup granulated sugar, 3/4 cup dark brown sugar

-• Sprinkle in the ground cinnamon, ground nutmeg, and ground ginger.
-Stir, and add in the vanilla extract.
+- Sprinkle in the ground cinnamon, ground nutmeg, and ground ginger.
+Stir, then add in the vanilla extract.1 tbsp cinnamon, 1/2 tsp ground ginger, 1 tsp ground nutmeg, 1 tbsp pure vanilla extract

-• Place the yams in the oven, Uncovered, on 375 F for 20 minutes.
+- Place the yams in the oven, uncovered, at 375 F for 20 minutes.

-• Remove the yams from the oven, and add the marshmallows on top.
+- Remove the yams from the oven and add the marshmallows on top.1 1/2 cup mini marshmallows

-• Place the yams back into the oven for 5-7 minutes
+- Place the yams back into the oven for 5-7 minutes or until the marshmallows are golden brown and gooey.

 I have viewed so many videos and yours is the best by far!
 I am learning how to be a better cook for my soon to be hubby and you have really helped me learned.
 Your videos are very easy to follow and I can understanding what you are saying.
 Thank You and keep up the best cooking ever! 🙂